ovavourakis/PKPy/README.md

 # PKPy

 PKPy is a small Python package to solve simple, compartment-based pharmacokinetic models.
-It currently supports bolus (one-time) or continuous drug administration and arbitrary numbers of peripheral compartments.
-Drug can be administered directly into a central compartment, or alternatively flow first into a special subcutaneous compartment and thence into the central one.
+It currently supports bolus (one-time) or continuous drug administration and an arbitrary number of peripheral compartments.
+Drugs can be administered directly into a central compartment, or alternatively flow first into a special subcutaneous compartment and thence into the central one.

 See the full documentation in the `docs/` directory.